tarleb/jats-con-2022/paper.md

 # Abstract

-Research software has become an integral part of doing science in many disciplines.
-As a consequence, it is becoming increasingly important to publish.
-The Journal of Open Source Software (JOSS) is a developer friendly, open access journal for research software packages.
-Article authors are generally comfortable with tools commonly used by software developers.
-The JOSS production pipeline is considerate of this, supporting submissions to be written in Markdown, a lightweight markup-language.
+Software is an integral part of modern research and as a consequence, it is becoming increasingly important to find ways to acknowledge and credit this work through publication.
+The [Journal of Open Source Software](https://joss.theoj.org) (JOSS) [cite this? https://peerj.com/articles/cs-147/] is a developer friendly, open access journal for research software packages.
+Authors of JOSS submissions are generally comfortable with tools commonly used by software developers, as such, the JOSS paper format, submission, and review process happen in a developer-focused way with papers written in Markdown (a lightweight markup-language) and the review happening on GitHub.

 Here we present the single-source publishing pipeline developed for JOSS,